CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 Because users enter text instructions and receive text output, we say that the terminal is a **text-based interface**.

-## Writing computer instructions
+## 🖊️ Writing computer instructions

 We can issue commands to the computer using the terminal.
 These commands are instructions that the computer knows how to interpret.

-Given the `ls` command, the computer knows this is an instruction to list the files and directories in the current directory.
+Given the `ls` command, the computer knows this means **"list the files and directories in the current directory"**.

-However, we can make use of other programming languages too.
-A programming language is a particular set of rules for writing computer instructions.
-During the execution of a computer program, a computer will store and modify data.
+During the execution of a computer program, a computer will store and modify data using operations.

-So we can think of a programming language as allowing us to create **data** and **operations** on that data.

 {{<note title="Definition" type="info">}}
 **Data** consists of information.
 The information may be in different forms: for example, some data may be in the form of text and other data may be in the form of images.